 By staying in a classroom for a three-year period, students also gain a strong sense of community.
 The teacher is provided with an extended amount of time to grow familiar with his or her students and truly gain understanding of their individual needs from not only an academic standpoint, but emotionally and physically as well.

-Toddler Program, 2–3 years old
+Toddler Community, 18 months–3 years old

 Our youngest students work and play to progress in their acquisition of physical independence.
-At two years of age they enter this program ready to move, communicate, and are interested in meeting their own needs.
+At the age of 18 months they enter this program ready to move, communicate, and are interested in meeting their own needs.
 As they grow, they become more coordinated in caring for themselves–dressing, self-feeding and using the restroom.
 We hear them say, “I can do it by myself!” as they move from one activity to the next.
 The activities offered are simple, suited for the needs, interests, and capabilities of very young children.
 The pace is unhurried and the children are provided the opportunity to be occupied with an activity for a period of time, uninterrupted.
 When a child is ready for a new activity, a teacher is ready to give individual attention to that child.

 The goals of the program are to foster good learning habits, language development, motor control, social development, how to deal with confrontation in a constructive manner, to respect the other children, and to develop a positive attitude toward school and learning.
 As their time in Toddlers comes to an end, we notice that our little ones are more aware of their environment and their friends.
 When they transition from helping themselves to helping others, we know that they are ready for Children’s House.